 Phone: 919.474.8370 ext:4008

-As Development Officer, Caleb Baker leads the research and outreach activities for the Development team, helps donors create new funds at TCF, and works with community partners in collaborative funding opportunities in the Triangle.
+As Senior Development Officer, Caleb Baker leads the research and outreach activities for the Development team, helps donors create new funds at TCF, and works with community partners in collaborative funding opportunities in the Triangle.
 Prior to joining the Foundation, Caleb worked for seven years at the University of North Carolina at Chapel Hill in their Central Development Office and at the Kenan Flagler Business School.
 He has also taught high school English in the Czech Republic and started his career at the Greater Durham Chamber of Commerce.

 Caleb is a graduate of the Public Policy Analysis program at the University of North Carolina at Chapel Hill.
 He lives in Mebane with his lovely wife and their foxhound and cat.
 He enjoys mentoring new runners with the Mebane Running Club, running, cycling, and travel.

 Phone: 919.474.8370 ext:4018

 Meg Buckingham, Marketing & Communications Officer for the Foundation, designs and implements the marketing and social media strategies at the Foundation in an effort to better communicate the impact and value of the Foundation to the community.

 Prior to joining the Foundation, Meg worked for over 12 years in the non-profit development and marketing arena for large organizations, including Physicians for Human Rights, Meredith College, and United Way of the Greater Triangle.
 She has extensive experience designing and implementing websites as well as creating strategic marketing materials and communications plans for organizations.
 She taught at the collegiate level, and started her career as a print journalist for a daily newspaper in Western Massachusetts.
 Meg received her Bachelor’s degree from Westfield State College and her Master’s degree from Suffolk University in Boston.

 Meg lives in Knightdale with her husband and son.
 In her free time, she enjoys being creative through blogging, photography, antiquing and a good DIY project.